-Discover the secrets of Paris’s train and railway network.
+Discover Paris’s train and railway network and how to use public transport by reading our guide on how to take the train in Paris.
 Do you want to take the train?
 Here’s how to do it like the perfect Parisian.

 There are 7 train stations in Paris : the Gare d’Austerlitz, the Gare de Bercy, the Gare de l’Est, the Gare de Lyon, the Gare Montparnasse, the Gare du Nord and the Gare Saint Lazare.

 The French national railway company, SNCF has been the French state-run rail service since 1937.
 The train is the most popular means of public transport, both in Paris and in France in general.

 There are different types of train leaving from Parisian railway stations :

 - Long-distance trains (called « Main Line trains ») leave from Paris towards the whole of France (Intercity and High speed trains) and towards Europe (the ICE, Eurostar, Talgo and night trains, such as CityNightLine, Elipsos and Thello).
 For those trains, you need to buy a ticket in advance (on the SNCF website ).